omg-shush/minechell/README.md

     - Use an ink sac to make it visible again
     - Consumes 1 phantom membrane/ink sac on successful use
     - When you remove the item, the invisible ItemFrame will break off
+- Armor Stands: Arms & Poses!
+    - Use 2 sticks to add arms to an armor stand in the world
+    - Use shears to break the arms off again
 - Tag: TODO
 - Head: TODO

 ## TODO
+- [ ] armorstand base plate (pickaxe/smooth stone slab)
+- [ ] armorstand poses (music discs?)
 - [ ] add some kind of wrench (debug stick), limited to only stairs/fences/etc
 - [ ] tag: clear glowing effect when untagged
 - [ ] sit: don't allow if block above is opaque/will suffocate you